testinggospels/camouflage/README.md

 All and any relevant contributions to the project are welcome.
 Easiest way to contribute to Camouflage is to 🌟 the project.
 You can also help find typos and grammatical mistakes in the documentation to earn a quick 🟩 for your Github profile.

 If you'd like to get into technical nitty gritty, I have tried my best to provide relevant comments throughout the code base with a [JSDocs](https://shubhendumadhukar.github.io/camouflage-jsdocs/) available too.
-Sicne we are still in beta, there are frequent changes in the codebase, which might at times lead to outdated JSDocs, in which case, feel free to reach out via [discussions](https://github.com/testinggospels/camouflage/discussions) or join us on [discord](https://discord.gg/hTqXuG7dsV).
+Since we are still in beta, there are frequent changes in the codebase, which might at times lead to outdated JSDocs, in which case, feel free to reach out via [discussions](https://github.com/testinggospels/camouflage/discussions) or join us on [discord](https://discord.gg/hTqXuG7dsV).

 Raise an [issue](https://github.com/testinggospels/camouflage/issues/new?assignees=shubhendumadhukar&labels=bug&template=bug_report.md&title=) if you think something is not working as expected, or if you'd like to request a [new feature](https://github.com/testinggospels/camouflage/issues/new?assignees=shubhendumadhukar&labels=enhancement&template=feature_request.md&title=)